13 December, 2023

 Social: The impact the works we do have on people and the communities they live in.

-Economic: The cost of the works we do and the benefits these bring to clients and the communities they are responsible for.
+Economic: The cost of the work we do and the benefits these bring to clients and the communities they are responsible for.

 Environment: The impacts the works we do have on the natural environment and the health and well-being of the communities that live there.